Table of Contents

 How to Manage Your Browser’s Cookies

-I’ll provide the steps to clear your browser’s cookies in Brave, but other browsers will be similar.
+I’ll provide the steps to clear your cookies in Brave, my own preferred web browser, but other browsers will be similar.

 Browsing history is a nice feature.
 I use it frequently.
 Sometimes, I want to quickly find a website I had recently visited but closed, and an easy way to do it is to consult my browser history.
 I clear this once in a while both to declutter and to protect my privacy in case of a security breach.
-To avoid my search history being stored by Google, I use Brave or DuckDuckGo search engines.
+To avoid my search history being stored by Google, and to get uncensored search results, I typically use Brave search engine.
+(I used to use DuckDuckGo until, during the COVID-19 lockdown madness, it started joining in the censorship of “misinformation”, the usual euphemism for truths that government and mainstream media do not want us to know about).

 Image and file caching is also useful.
 It helps to load frequently visited websites faster.
 Those seconds add up over time to represent lost productivity, and who likes waiting for a webpage to load?
 Sometimes, though, the cache might be outdated, so that a webpage does not load properly.
 To fix that common problem, you can clear your image and file cache.
 Clearing this cache occasionally is also a good habit to get into.